Noya-ai/noya-JUL-2025-audit-scope/README.md

 ## Audit Scope

-The scope of this audit includes all core smart contracts within the repository, except for contracts located in the `externals`, `mock`, and `interfaces` directories.
+The scope of this audit includes all core smart contracts within the repository, except for contracts located in the `externals`, `mock`, and `interfaces` directories and `LifiImplementation.sol` file.
 The primary focus will be on the implementation and logic of the following components:

 - Accounting Manager
 - Connectors